Pot-bellied pigs come in a variety of colors and sizes but no matter what shape or weight your pig is you should get him neutered and her spayed.

 Health reasons are the most important reasons to get your pig fixed.
 Males can develop testicular cancer, prostatic cancer, infection, and enlargement if they are not neutered and females can develop uterine, ovarian, and mammary cancer along with uterine infections, cystic ovaries, and other problems associated with the reproductive hormones and organs.

-Behavioral reasons to fix your pig may be the most obvious reasons to pot-bellied pig owners.
+Behavioral reasons to fix your pig may be the most obvious reasons for pot-bellied pig owners.
 Males will hump, ejaculate, mark their territory with urine, and can become aggressive if they remain intact (not neutered).
 Female pot-bellied pigs will go into a heat cycle and blood will actively drip every month if not spayed.
-In addition to the blood stains around your house, their hormones will cause them to be quite unhappy (similar to a woman who is PMSing).
+In addition to the bloodstains around your house, their hormones will cause them to be quite unhappy (similar to a woman who is PMSing).
 They will also urinate to spread their womanly scent with the world and will pee right in front of all their favorite people.
 Both sexes typically make much better pets with better personalities once they are fixed and are less likely to roam or run away in search of a mate.

 Reproduction is a big reason to get your pig fixed as well.
 There are plenty of pot-bellied pigs that are in sanctuaries, rescue organizations, and shelters and the last thing anyone needs is a bunch of pot-bellied pigs without homes.
 Breeding pigs is a huge responsibility, a lot of work, mess, and something most people don't want to deal with.